 Another dynamic year was 2011 which saw the publication of two new books from Frank; ‘MoVida Cocina – food from 5 kitchens’ and ‘MoVida Barcelona’ – a tapa bar guide to that wonderful city.

-Bar Pulpo by MoVida opened up early 2012 in Melbourne Airport’s International Terminal as the ideal airport dining experience.
+Bar Pulpo by MoVida opened in early 2012 in Melbourne Airport’s International Terminal as the ideal airport dining experience.

 Towards the end of April 2012 MoVida Bakery opened in South Yarra.
-A joint venture with our long serving pastry chef Michael James, the Bakery is a small café with retail to the general public as well as wholesale to other businesses.
+A joint venture with then long serving pastry chef Michael James, Frank sold the business to Michael in 2013 and is now known as Tivoli Road Bakery.

-And finally MoVida Sydney is in the works and will open in October 2012.
-MoVida Sydney will focus on capturing the MoVida Spirit that our customers have come to know in Melbourne.
+And finally MoVida Sydney opened to much acclaim in October 2012 on Holt Street Surry Hills and after less than twelve months was awarded two hats by The Sydney Morning Herald Good Food Guide.
+MoVida Sydney focuses on capturing the MoVida Spirit that our customers have come to know in Melbourne.